jigx-com/jigx-docs-examples/docs/Actions/execute-entities.md

 ## Updating multiple data records using execute-entities

-&#x20;To update multiple data records in a Dynamic data table use the execute entities action with an expression as shown below.
+To update multiple data records in a Dynamic data table use the execute entities action with an expression as shown below.

 :::hint{type="info"}
 This code example is **not** in the jigx.samples solution in GitHub.